CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

 him: https://guardian.ng/tag/prince-harry/ :D
 ```

-In this example, our simple algorithm would find the following sets of matching words (assuming we split by punctuation and whitespace and transform letters to lowercase).
+In this example, our simple AI would find the following sets of matching words (assuming we split by punctuation and whitespace and transform letters to lowercase).

 ```
 Matches entry 1: ["the", "nigeria", "i", "a", "you", "prince", "on"]